 At various points in the game you’ll have more than one person with you, Leon, Lucia, or both.
 With more people comes pros and cons.
 The plus side is the extra health.
 Every character has three health bars.
 Green is full health, yellow is medium health, and red is low health.
 Whoever is selected to attack is in front and will then take the hits.
 If Barry is running red, switch to Leon to take the hits, or any other variation.
 Leon and Barry can take more damage, while Lucia can heal more with weaker items.
 Each character can also wear body armor found throughout the game to make the conflicts a little easier.

 The biggest problem with having a bigger party has to do with escaping a fight.
-If you are overwhelmed or don’t Want to use any items or ammo, you can flee any non-boss fight.
+If you are overwhelmed or don’t want to use any items or ammo, you can flee any non-boss fight.
 If you hit the start button a new mark will appear.
 Hit it with the right timing and you’ll run, but when you have more people, each of them will have to run individually, and while trying, the enemies get way faster and there’s no way to back out of running once you start.
-The other issue with a big party is that if one of you die, it’s game over.
+The other issue with a big party is that if even one of you die, it’s game over.
 As different and gimmicky as it may be, I think that Capcom made some smart moves with the gameplay.
 It carries over the tension and thrill of the encounters in the main series and managing your items and equipment is just as stressful.

 On the subject of stress, one last element of the Resident Evil series is touched on in this game, though handled in a new way.
 In the main series, at least 1 through Code: Veronica, saving your game is another resource to manage.
-You would use ink ribbons for typewriters you find through out whatever death trap you were stuck in, and there were only so many in the game before you were stuck not being able to save at all.
+You would use ink ribbons with typewriters you find through out whatever death trap you were stuck in, and there were only so many ribbons in the game before you were stuck not being able to save at all.
 The trick is to go as long as you can without saving, but you want to be careful, as death means being tossed back to your last save.
 If that’s behind a ton of work, then it hits you hard.

 Gaiden scraps the ink ribbon system, taking the ability to save out of your control entirely.
 Instead the game saves at designated points in the story, normally after a major cutscene or boss.
-This can be stressful, especially if you have something to do in real life, but it succeeds in creating tension.
+This can be stressful, especially if you have something else to do in real life, but it succeeds in creating tension.
 On the plus side, death is not as bad as it is in other titles.
 If Barry or anyone with him dies in combat it’s a game over and you’ll be given the option to either load a saved game, or continue from the last room you entered.
 There’s no real penalty for continuing.
 It just puts you back to the start of a room or your last save as though nothing happened, which is a huge relief if you’re having a hard time and the last save point was a while back.
 On the whole, this system makes the game feel a bit more linear, but it is also smaller than your run of the mill Resi game, so I think it works out.

 On the other end of the spectrum, the music is unusual.
 Composed by Shahid Ahmad, the soundtrack acts as a supplement to the gameplay.
 It behaves like the radio in the Silent Hill games, it grows in intensity the closer to enemies you are.
 There are a few tracks that have a variety of styles.